WiseLibs/better-sqlite3/docs/api.md

 > In virtual tables, parameters are actually [*hidden columns*](https://www.sqlite.org/vtab.html#hidden_columns_in_virtual_tables), and they can be selected in the result set of a query, just like any other column.
 That's why it may sometimes be desirable to give them explicit names.

-When querying a virtual table, any omited parameters will be `undefined`.
-You can use this behavior to implement required parameters and default values.
+When querying a virtual table, any omitted parameters will be `undefined`.
+You can use this behavior to implement required parameters and default parameter values.

 ```js
 db.table('sequence', {